 The cost of defined benefit pension plan as well as the present value of the pension obligation are determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
 These include the determination of the discount rates, future salary increases, and mortality rates.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
-The Parent Company recognized net pension liability amounting to \$\text{P8.99}\$ million and \$\text{P84.69}\$ million as of December 31, 2021 and 2020, respectively (see Note 24).
+The Parent Company recognized net pension asset (liability) amounting to P27.29 million and (P8.99 million) as of December 31, 2022 and 2021, respectively (see Note 24).